-That Council:

-- 1. Notes that participatory budgeting has been shown to significantly contribute to broader public participation in local governance, and has been associated with improvements in public health, reduced corruption, greater trust in government, higher tax compliance and stronger economic growth 1; - 2.
-Notes that 43% of respondents in the Monash 2021 and Beyond community survey wanted 'more openness and transparency', and particularly more detail on Council expenditure; - 3.
-Notes the following Council policy positions which align with the principles of participatory budgeting: - "People can have a say in, and are at the centre of, our decisions" (Council Plan, 2017-21); - "Enhancing community consultation and involvement in our decision-making", (Council Plan, 2017-21); - "We commit to actively engaging our community in decision-making to shape our services", (Council Plan, 2017-21); - "A city which actively listens, engages and values community wisdom in shaping its own future", (A Healthy & Resilient Monash, 2017-2021); - "What we will do: support community to have an active role through participation in civic and community life", (A Healthy & Resilient Monash, 2017-2021). - 4.
-Requests that Officers provide a report to Council no later than April 2019 detailing options for a limited trial of participatory budgeting to contribute to the development of the 2020-2021 Council Budget; - 5.
-Refer the Participatory Budget Project to the 2019-2020 Budget process, to allow for the appropriate allocation of resources should Council choose to proceed with the Project upon receipt of the Officer report.
+MOTION That Council: 2.
+Notes that 43% of respondents in the Monash 2021 and Beyond community survey wanted 'more openness and transparency', and particularly more detail on Council expenditure; 3.
+Notes the following Council policy positions which align with the principles of participatory budgeting: - "People can have a say in, and are at the centre of, our decisions" (Council Plan, 2017-21); - "Enhancing community consultation and involvement in our decision-making", (Council Plan, 2017-21); "We commit to actively engaging our community in decision-making to shape our services", (Council Plan, 2017-21); "A city which actively listens, engages and values community wisdom in shaping its own future", (A Healthy &amp; Resilient Monash, 2017-2021); - "What we will do: support community to have an active role through participation in civic and community life", (A Healthy & Resilient Monash, 2017- 2021).
+4. Requests that Officers provide a report to Council no later than September 2019 detailing options for a limited trial of participatory budgeting to contribute to the development of the 2020-2021 Council Budget; 5.
+Refer the Participatory Budget Project to the 2020-2021 Budget process, to allow for the appropriate allocation of resources should Council choose to proceed with the Project upon receipt of the Officer report.

-BUDGET IMPLICATIONS
+DGET IMPLICATIONS

 A participatory approach to Council's budget is likely to have a greater cost than for the current process.
-However, the options developed in the Officer Report, to be presented early in 2019, could be modelled to vary in cost whilst still achieving an increase in community participation.
+However, the options developed in the Officer Report, to be presented in September 2019, could be modelled to vary in cost whilst still achieving an increase in community participation.

-1 Hagelskamp, C, Leighninger, M, & Rizzolo, A (2016) Public spending, by the people.
+&lt;sup>1 Hagelskamp, C, Leighninger, M, & Rizzolo, A (2016) Public spending, by the people.
 Yankelovich Center for Public Judgement, New York